zeldin/RVCop64/doc/rvmon.md

 at that address, otherwise it resumes from the point where it was halted.

+> 'J' _address_

+Jump.
+Start the RISC-V processor executing at _address_, and wait for the function to return, then halt the processor again.

 > `M` _start-address_ _end-address_

 Memory dump.
 Both _start-address_ and _end-address_ can be omitted.